 Fellow - Pierre Elliot Trudeau Foundation

-Fellows - The Canadian Academy of Health Sciences
+Fellows - The Canadian Academy of Health Sciences (CAHS)

 The Canadian Academy of Health Sciences recognizes individuals of great accomplishment and achievement in the academic health sciences in Canada.
 Election to fellowship in the Academy is considered one of the highest honours for individuals in the Canadian health sciences community and carries with it a covenant to serve the Academy and the future well-being of the health sciences.

 Steven J. M. Jones (Medical Genetics)

 Victor Ling (Pathology and Laboratory Medicine)